aberhamm/exam-study-app/README.md

 ### Docker Deployment (Recommended for Production)

 For production environments, Docker deployment is recommended.
 See the complete [Docker Deployment Guide](./DOCKER.md) for instructions on:

-- Quick setup with docker-compose
+- Quick setup with docker-compose (`docker compose --env-file .env.docker up -d`)
 - Environment configuration
 - Database seeding
 - Monitoring and maintenance